 A password manager is a secure program that stores unique passwords, generates secure random passwords, guards sensitive data, and sends out alerts to protect you from malicious websites.

 As more older adults begin using technology on a regular basis, the need for security measures is (or at least should be) an important add-on for all of our devices.
 One very effective way to improve the security level is to use a password manager.

 But should senior citizens bother with using a dedicated password manager? – As technology becomes more prevalent and complicated for most older adults, the task of password management and maintaining the number of different passwords for all their online accounts can become daunting.

 Using a good password manager can keep your passwords handy which can make life much safer and easier for seniors and their family members.

 What Is The Purpose Of A Password Manager?

 Simply said, password managers are companies that provide the main service of securing your passwords and other sensitive data.

 When you purchase a premium password manager and install the program on your computer or mobile devices, it will securely save your passwords and personal data for you.
 It can also help you generate new passwords.

 We also know that it’s prudent to keep changing your passwords every so often.
 A good rule of thumb would be to create a new password for each account at least every 6 months.

-According to the folks at Strategic Network Consulting – “The recommended frequency can range from every 30, 60, to 90 days.”
+According to the folks at McAfee Online Security Service – “Cybersecurity experts recommend changing your password every three months.”
 This can be extremely cumbersome and difficult to keep up with especially all the online activities that we are all doing more and more of each day.